ARPA-SIMC/dballe/doc/fapi_reference.md

 Parameters:

 * `handle`: Handle to a DB-All.e session
+* `ptype`: P indicator to set in the input record
+* `p1`: P1 to set in the input record
+* `p2`: P2 to set in the input record
 * `result`: The string with the description of the time range.

+Return value:

+The error indication for the function.
 Format the description of a time range given its value.

 <a name='idba_spiegab'></a>
 #### idba_spiegab(handle, varcode, value, result)